 The three principles of environmental responsibility are reduce, reuse and recycle.
-In keeping with those concepts, RE-PC has for the last seventeen years been reducing the amount of e-waste going to our landfills, reusing computer technology by providing the public with access through our retail stores, and recycling end-of-life materials by responsibly distributing them to processors.
+In keeping with those concepts, since 1994 RE-PC has been reducing the amount of e-waste going to our landfills, reusing computer technology by providing the public with access through our retail stores, and recycling end-of-life materials by responsibly distributing them to processors.

 RE∙PC is also an E-Cycle Washington collector.
 Under the new E-Cycle program, which began January 2009, the following items are now free to recycle for individuals and businesses with under 50 employees (and others; See Who can recycle with E-Cycle Washington? for more information):